wagslane/blog/content/posts/seo-is-a-scam-job.md

 If an "SEO" does the single most important task for increasing relevant traffic, that is, writing (or outlining) great articles that answer the questions of your customers, then I have nothing to complain about.
 The problem is that too many SEOs claim to "specialize" in "SEO", and they consider writing content out of the scope of their work.
 They want to put together some high-level plan, then dump a list of keywords on the marketing team.
 This is a *very* inefficient way to go about gaining organic traffic.

-In my opinion, the best SEO marketers will frequenty write and edit content themselves, if for no other reason than to figure out what is working and what isn't.
+In my opinion, the best SEO marketers will frequently write and edit content themselves, if for no other reason than to figure out what is working and what isn't.
 They can then scale up the operation by creating a content schedule for a team of writers.

 ## Distributing content

 Content distribution *as a task* requires no special skills - it can often be automated.
 By "as a task" I mean the actual work involved with going to various online communities, influencers, or publishers and informing them of your new content.

-On the other hand, putting together a plan and then exeucting that plan efficiently via a well-documented workflow does take some experience.
+On the other hand, putting together a plan and then executing that plan efficiently via a well-documented workflow does take some experience.
 Knowing which communities will be interested in your content, and putting together a repeatable plan to effectively reach those people isn't a walk in the park.
 It takes serious customer research.
 Again, we run into the problem of the average SEO not being an expert on the product personas being targeted.

 A good "SEO" is just a good marketer at the end of the day, and in order to be successful, they need to have a deep understanding of the people they are trying to reach.
 If they do, they will likely do a great job distributing content.

 ## Growing a backlink profile

 In the *very* early days of search engines, what mattered most was keyword density.
 You would essentially just use the keyword you want to rank for *very* liberally in your web pages and would rank well.
-Ever since Google's groundbreaking [Pagerank](https://en.wikipedia.org/wiki/PageRank) algorithm was released, the number (and quality) of other websites who link to your webpage matters a lot more.
+Ever since Google's groundbreaking [Pagerank](https://en.wikipedia.org/wiki/PageRank) algorithm was released, the number (and quality) of other websites that link to your webpage matters a lot more.
 These days, it's even more involved than that.
 Thankfully, Google uses page experience metrics as well.

 So at the end of the day, it's simple, there are 3 main things to make sure you have covered if you want to rank.